ulfschneider/ulfschneider.github.io/_posts/blog/2011-06-27-scrum-and-architecture.md

 Box-Bullet-Line (BBL)
 ---
 The Box-Bullet-Line diagram is a pragmatic way to visualize flows between components.
-It can be used to model the architecture overview (see above, Product Vision or Architecture Vision) or to model some details of the system.
+It can be used to model the Architecture Overview (see above, Product Vision or Architecture Vision) or to model some details of the system.

 > The strength of the notation is, that it is intuitively understandable by the members of the project team, so that the diagram can foster communication and is supporting a shared understanding of the inner system structure and behavior.